alcrene/scityping/README.md

 ```
 Note that while the `decode` mechanism can help solve corner cases, in many situations the benefits are cosmetic.

 Finally, extending an *existing* type with a serializer is just a matter of defining a subclass.
-For example, the provided `Complex` type is implemented as follows:
+For example, the `Complex` type provided by `scityping` is implemented as follows:
 ```python
 class Complex(Serializable, complex):
   @dataclass